How America is doing compared to the rest of the world

 China's extraordinary transformation, with its advanced infrastructure and rising living standards, is well known.
 But since 1980, emerging democracies such as Brazil, Mexico, South Korea and Turkey have made their own great leaps forward.
 China's average income per capita - at just over $6,000 - is still only about half that of Mexico and Turkey and one-seventh that of the United States.
 In the past decade India, too, has made dramatic reforms and is quickly making up ground.

 Meanwhile, non-democracies with heavily constrained market economies, such as Egypt, continue to falter with low economic output, high inflation and high population growth.
 In all likelihood, emerging and established democratic powers will shape global economics and politics well into the next century.
-Unless the Arab world makes similar reforms, it will be left further behind.
+Unless the Arab world makes similar reforms, it will be left farther behind.

 Some of this is simply a matter of demographics.
 Since 1980, the U.S. population has grown about 36 percent, adding more than 80 million people through immigration and a relatively high birthrate.
 That's about four times as fast as the E.U. and Japanese rates over that time; the U.S. growth rate has been 50 percent faster than China's over the past decade.
 Indeed, China's population growth rate of 0.7 percent will eventually become a significant constraint on its economic growth.